keithalewis/math/uf.md

 the slippage might be.
 Some exchanges report the net amount of limit orders they have near the current market level.
 If a market order is not too large then the levels of the limit orders it will match can be determined.
-However, other customers and liquidity providers can cause changes to the order book before a market orders is executed to cause uncertainty in the exact amounts of matching limit orders at each level.
+However, other customers or liquidity providers can cause changes to the order book before a market orders is executed to cause uncertainty in the exact amounts of matching limit orders at each level.